PrepScholar

 However, only Finalists are eligible for National Merit Scholarship awards.
 The online NMSC application is the same as your college application in some ways and different in other ways. ...
 Here is an example of a past National Merit essay question: To help the reviewers get to know you, describe an experience you have had, a person who has ...

-Scholarship Essay Example #1.
-Kang Foundation Scholarship ($1000), Kingdom Dreamer Scholarship Fund Scholarship through Sarang Church ($2000), and the national contest from the Lamber Goodnow legal team ($1000) by Peter Kang.
+Check out these scholarship essay examples and learn how to write a great personal statement for scholarships or creative writing scholarships. ... ($1000), Kingdom Dreamer Scholarship Fund Scholarship through Sarang Church ($2000), and the national contest from the Lamber Goodnow legal team ($1000) by Peter Kang.
 Prompt: Open topic.
+Fedora ...

 This resource provides a wide variety of scholarship essay examples for you to review. ...
 National Merit Scholarship Essay Example 1 - Influential Person or Obstacle To help the reviewers get to know you, describe an experience you have had, a person who has influenced you, or an obstacle you have overcome.
 Explain why this is meaningful to you